ASSIGNMENT 3

 Initial Sketches: Redesigning Visualization for COVID-19

 In this spiral chart, I plan to make each weekly segment more visually distinct—perhaps by highlighting the dividing lines or adding labels that clearly mark the boundary of each week—so that viewers can easily tell where one week ends and the next begins.
-Each “ring” in the spiral will also accommodate multiple data values, such as different metrics (cases, deaths, or hospitalizations) recorded during the same week, providing a richer snapshot of the data without requiring multiple charts.
+Each “ring” in the spiral will also accommodate multiple data values, such as different metrics (cases, deaths, or hospitalizations) recorded during the same week or month, providing a richer snapshot of the data without requiring multiple charts.

 Sketch 2: Pictogram Charts